 How Much Does Birthmark Removal Cost?

 Birthmark removal cost varies per patient depending on the type of mark being removed, the size of the mark and the number of treatments necessary to achieve your aesthetic expectations.
-During your complimentary consultation, prices will be discussed in detail.
+Certain types of birthmarks are covered by insurance (typically portwine stains), while other types of birthmarks, vascular or pigmented lesions are not covered by insurance and require out of pocket payment.
+During your consultation, this will be discussed in detail.
 If you feel our laser therapies are a good match for you, we will help customize a treatment plan that is tailored to your goals and budget.

 Laser Birthmark Removal Results